 “Water is important because our blood and lymph, which have immune cells in them, need water in order to flow to circulate throughout our bodies,” says Dr. Lin.

 Even if you're not exercising or sweating, you're constantly losing water through your breath, as well as through your urine and bowel movements.
 To help support your immune system, be sure you're replacing the water you lose with water you can use — which starts with knowing what your daily water intake should be.

 5. Get plenty of sleep

 Sleep certainly doesn't feel like an active process, but there are plenty of important things happening in your body when you're not awake.
-For instance, important infection-fighting molecules are created while you sleep.

 To give your immune system the best chance to fight off infection and illness, it's important to know how much sleep you should be getting every night, as well as the steps to take if your sleep is suffering.